Scafooo/DAKGEA/README.md

+# (DOCUMENTATION TO BE FIXED)
-# DAKGEA - Data Augmentation for Knowledge Graph Entity Alignment (TO BE FIXED)
+# DAKGEA - Data Augmentation for Knowledge Graph Entity Alignment

 A **modular experimentation framework** for **Entity Alignment (EA)** on Knowledge Graphs.
 DAKGEA combines dataset reduction, data augmentation, and model training to measure how each component impacts alignment accuracy.